PLNG5410 Geography, Planning, Environment and Development Practicum

-- Students are able to (1) appreciate the links between geographical/planning theory and practice; (2) demonstrate an understanding of the professional and ethical standards required in the workplace; and (3) enhance practical geographical and planning skills that can be applied in the workplace post-degree.
+- Students are able to (1) demonstrate an understanding of the links between geographical, planning, environment and development theory and practice; (2) demonstrate an understanding of the professional and ethical standards required in the workplace; and (3) show practical geographical and planning skills that can be applied in the workplace post-degree.

-- Indicative assessments in this unit are as follows: (1) a reflective journal on geographical/planning practice (70 per cent) and (2) a formal presentation (30 per cent).
+- Indicative assessments in this unit are as follows: (1) reflective journal and (2) presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.